 - Email phishing is the most common form.
 Attackers send emails with malicious links or attachments to infect their targets.

-- Voice over IP phishing, or vishing, is a phishing scam carried out using voice technology, such as over the phone.
+- VoIP phishing, or vishing, is a phishing scam carried out using voice technology, such as over the phone.

 - SMS phishing, or smishing, is a phishing scam executed via text message.

-How to recognize and avoid phishing attacks
+Tips to avoid phishing attacks

 - Check for typos.
 Many phishing emails contain grammatical errors and misspelled words.